So, what do you do with that?” asked the new patient, whom I was showing around the office (Figure 1).

 CLINICAL DIAGNOSIS IS EASIER

 A principal role of the hygienist is to prepare the x-rays for the doctor’s review and diagnosis.
 Consider what goes into this activity.
 We must check the x-ray images for integrity of image quality and positioning accuracy, and we also have a responsibility for bringing probable clinical problems to the dentist’s attention.
 Digital x-rays make review and diagnosis work so much easier.
 The images are displayed on a large computer monitor (15” to 18” LCD flat panels are best, but if you do choose a conventional CRT, don’t buy anything smaller than a 17” screen).
-If the brightness or contrast needs to be adjusted, this can be accomplished instantly.
+If the brightness or contrast needs to be adjusted, this can be accomp

 ADMINISTRATIVE TASKS ARE MUCH IMPROVED